 Leads, leads, leads.
 Every B2B business wants them and once you have a few, you will want more.
 When you do get more, you’ll want better quality ones.
 With some planning, a well crafted email campaign sent to a targeted prospect list can generate leads.
 It can be used to inform an audience of a new product or service, make an offer, deliver an invite to a company event or to download an e-book.
 (A lead is someone who responds to an email campaign by replying to it, or filling out a form on the website landing page, someone who downloads an e-book, or attends a company sponsored webinar)

-Email marketing is a great way of attracting new clients, as it can be targeted to any audience, globally.
+Email marketing for B2B companies, is a great way of attracting new clients, as it can be targeted to any audience, globally.

 Email marketing programs for lead nurturing